Strangemother/worker-rpc.js/README.md

 </tr></thead>
 <tbody><tr valign="top"><td>

-Create a new instance of the `WorkerRPC`.
+Create a new instance of the `WorkerRPC`

 _my-worker-rpc.js_
 ```js